Efficient Sparse Secure Aggregation for Federated Learning: Privacy Proof of SecureSum Algorithm

 Assume that the adversary controls all the clients ($q=C$).
 Then, the adversary knows all inputs and outputs.
 Thus, our protocol is private according to the privacy definition outlined in Sec.~\ref{subsec:SMC}.

 Now assume that the adversary controls all clients \emph{except} the client $i^*$.
 Then, the inputs of the parties controlled by the adversary are $\{X_i\}_{i \in [1,C] \backslash i^*}$ and the outputs of the parties controlled by the adversary are $X = \sum_{i \in [1, C]} X_i$.
-The adversary can easily infer the input of the client $i^*$ as
+The adversary can easily infer the input of the client $i^*$ as $X_{i^*} = X - \sum_{i \in [1,C] \backslash i^*} X_i \mod m$.
 Thus, the adversary cannot learn anything more, because they already know everything.
 Thus, our protocol is private according to the privacy definition in Sec.~\ref{subsec:SMC}.

 \end{proof}